mcstastney/Thirty-Plant-Kitchen/README.md

 ## Set up required to run the app
 Follow the steps below in this order:
-### SQL DB set up
+### SQL database set up
-Add your local SQL password to the >backend>config.py file Open SQL on your desktop, login and click File> Open SQL Script.
-Navigate to the thirty_kitchen_database and the seasonal_produce database.
-Open both and execute code to create the SQL DBs
+Add your local SQL credentials (host/port, username, password) to the >backend>config.py file Open MySQL workbench on your desktop, login and click File> Open SQL Script.
+Navigate to the thirty__plant_kitchen database.
+Open and execute code to create the database.
+You should have access to seasonal plant tables, a customer table and saved recipes table.

 ### Python file set up
-1. You can ignore this step for testing – I’ve left my keys in the file.
-Just leaving it here so i remember to add it in the readme Add API_key and API_ID to the >backend>app.py file

-2. CD into backend folder: cd location-on-your-local-drive\group-3-fullstack\group-3-spring-24\backend

-4. Run these line by line in your terminal: pip install flask-cors pip install requests pip install mysql-connector-python python app.py
+1. CD into 'Backend' folder in the React app directory.
+2. Run: pip install -r requirements.txt in your terminal to install all of the relevant packages from the requirements.txt file.

 ### React file set up
+1. CD into 'group-3-spring-24' folder in the React app directory.
-CD into frontend / main folder: cd location-on-your-local-drive\group-3-fullstack\group-3-spring-24 Run these line by line: npm install redux react-redux npm install @reduxjs/toolkit npm install
+2. Run these line by line in your terminal: npm install redux react-redux npm install @reduxjs/toolkit npm install